Thr1ve/megaman/public/new/notes.md

   ...I don't think this is helping me...I'm just going to write code

-  ...We've shifted the actual rendering of our elements to a "render" function in the loop...things are starting to make a bit more sense now
+  ...I've shifted the actual rendering of our elements to a "render" function in the loop...things are starting to make a bit more sense now

   Important Physics note: I don't think we should ever touch the actual x or y coordinates of an element.
 Rather, we simply add velocity and let the physics engine do that for us

-  ...I was way off with mapValues
+  ...I was way off with mapValues, I don't think I'll have a use for the function at the moment; noting this in previous entry...